FPIC - Food Processing Innovation Center

 • Financial & Economic Assessments

-Utilizing extensive qualitative and quantitative research, The Product Center HI-VAT team helps clients determine the total investments needed for potential projects.
+Utilizing extensive qualitative and quantitative research, The Product Center AGS team helps clients determine the total investments needed for potential projects.
 The experienced team will analyze both hard cost investments such as labor and future cost of raw materials along with indefinable variables such as consumer perception and product trending.

 Market Research is a crucial aspect of business strategy that provides a factual basis for a company to gain insight, support decision-making and ensure that their products are positioned to succeed in the marketplace.
 Market research can also improve market performance by improving the understanding of problems in a product, its marketing and distribution.